Desarrangements revisited: statistics and pattern avoidance: Pattern avoidance in desarrangements

 where $\tau\in\mathfrak{D}_{k}(231)$ for some $0\leq k\leq n-1$, and $\rho$ is a 231-avoiding permutation on the letters $\{k+1,k+2,\dots,n-1\}$.
 We further divide into two cases.
 If $\tau$ is nonempty, then this case contributes the term $x\left(D-1\right)C$ to (\ref{e-Finefe}), since $C$ is the generating function for 231-avoiding permutations.
 On the other hand, if $\tau$ is empty, then $\rho$ is a non-desarrangement; this case contributes $x\left(C-D\right)$ to (\ref{e-Finefe}).
 Hence, (\ref{e-Finefe}) is proven.
 Simplifying (\ref{e-Finefe}) yields

 then, substituting in (\ref{e-Catgf}) and solving for $D$ gives us

 which, upon comparing with (\ref{e-Finegfsh}), completes the proof.

-The proof for $\sigma=132$ is essentially the same; the only difference is that the letters of $\rho$ are now smaller than the letters of $\tau$, but this leads to the same functional equation and generating function as above. \end{proof} \begin{thm} For all $n\geq2$, we have $d_{n}(123)=F_{n+1}$. \end{thm}
+The proof for $\sigma=132$ is essentially the same; the only difference is that the letters of $\rho$ are now smaller than the letters of $\tau$, but this leads to the same functional equation and generating function as above. \end{proof}